ZJvandeWeg/rust-red/README.md

 Contributions are welcome!
 Please read [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more details.

-If you want to support the development of this project, you could consider buying me a coffee.
+If you want to support the development of this project, you could consider buying me a beer.

 [![Support via PayPal.me](assets/paypal_button.svg)](https://www.paypal.me/oldrev)